umbraco/UmbracoDocs/umbraco-cms/tutorials/creating-a-custom-dashboard.md

 ## Extending the Dashboard using the UI library

-Now that we have a fully functioning dashboard we might want to make it prettier.
+Now that we have a fully functioning dashboard we might want to make it look prettier.

 To do this we can use the Umbraco UI library.